 Subscription Limits and Plans in More Details

-Skyvia consists of four products: Data Integration, Backup, Query, and Connect.
-You can find information about our pricing plans on our Pricing page.
-By default, a new account is subscribed to a Free plan for each product.
+Skyvia includes such four products as Data Integration, Backup, Query, and Connect.
+More information about pricing plans can be found on the Pricing page.
+By default, a new account is subscribed to a free plan for each product.

-These products are used completely independently, and you need to pay only for the product that you use, if the Free plan for this product is not enough for you.
+Skyvia products are used completely independently, and you need to pay only for the product that you use, if the free plan for this product is not enough for you.
 For example, if you use only data integration packages, you do not need to pay for Query, Backup, and Connect.

 Number of Records